MrElectrify/mmap-loader-rs/README.md

 - Supports lazy execution, where multiple PE files can be loaded before any are executed
 - Returns control flow to the calling function after execution is complete

+## Feature Flags
+- server
+    - enables a separate server component
+- tls
+    - enables tls support for the client and server

 ## Support
 Let me know if something doesn't work by opening an issue.
 It has only been tested on Windows 10 20H2, and likely won't work on Windows 7 and prior.
 To see if it works on your system, run `cargo test`